KDE/purpose/README.md

 a pointer to the used *Purpose::AlternativesModel* so that we can specify what kind of services we're interested in.

-## Plugin Architecture
+## Plugins

-Every plugin will offer at least a `Purpose::PluginBase`.
+### The plugin configuration

-There will be 2 files specifying the behavior of the plugin:
+There will be 2 files specifying the behavior of a plugin:
 * The `*PluginType.json` files.
-* The plugin metadata itself, which points to a plugin type.
+* The plugin metadata JSON file.

 The plugin type will be identified by the file name.
 It will specify:
 * `X-Purpose-InboundArguments` defines the arguments the application must provide.